roman-milk/roman-milk.github.io/cum-sluts-anonymous.md

+===

- ****** Cum Sluts Anonymous 3: Dave ****** byJust_Plain_Bob© I took a deep breath and looked out at the sea of faces, a surprising number of women among them, and knew that this was going to be one of the most difficult things I'd ever done, but I also knew that it was one of the most necessary.
+I took a deep breath and looked out at the sea of faces, a surprising number of women among them, and knew that this was going to be one of the most difficult things I'd ever done, but I also knew that it was one of the most necessary.
 I had to do it for the sake of my marriage and for the sake of my own sanity.
 As I organized my thoughts I thought back on the circumstances that brought me to this point in my life.

  I am a forty year old father of three who is married to a thirty-eight year old wife and mother who just happens to be the woman of most men's dreams.
 Smart, witty, the face of an angel and the body of a porn queen, I worshipped Bonnie and the ground she walked on.
 Regardless of the fact that Bonnie was every man's wet dream she was still a virgin when we married and one year later she was the mother of twins.
 I, on the other hand, had cut a pretty wide swath through the ladies before we were married.
 Not that I'm a Brad Pitt or anything like that, I was just an average guy who was bold and persistent and who went after what I wanted.
 As a result I got shot down a lot, but I scored once for every four times I got shot down and before agreeing to be my wife Bonnie had required that I tell her of all my many affairs.
 That this was a major mistake was not to become obvious for several more years.